 For many of us in the UK, there is no sign of temperatures rising yet.
 No sunshine.
 No sign of warmer weather.
-On the other hands, it looks like summer is already around the corner in other parts of Europe.
-So, why not starting to plan your short-haul holiday to shake thing up a little?
+On the other hand, it looks like summer is already around the corner in other parts of Europe.
+So, why not start to plan your short-haul holiday to shake things up a little?

 I would recommend you heading to the Mediterranean Sea to discover Dubrovnik, one of the most inspiring cities located on the eastern side of the Adriatic Sea in Croatia.